Installing with Conda#

 - pandas # optional (needed for pandas interface)

-From the command line (or the Anaconda Prompt on Windows), change directory into the folder where you saved environment.yaml:
+From the command line (or the Conda Prompt on Windows), change directory into the folder where you saved environment.yaml:

 cd folder/where/you/saved